 Massachusetts law includes a provision barring mandatory overtime for nurses.
 The provision is part of a larger measure that is intended to improve the quality of health care and reduce costs through increased transparency, efficiency and innovation.

 The law prohibits hospitals from requiring mandatory overtime except in the case of an emergency situation where the safety of the patient requires its use and when there is no reasonable alternative.
 A nurse can not be allowed to work more than 16 consecutive hours worked in a 24 hour period.
 In the event a nurse works 16 consecutive hours, that nurse must be given at least eight consecutive hours of off-duty time immediately after the worked overtime.
 The law would not impact collective bargaining agreements.

-Nurses: Collective Bargaining Saves Lives
+Nurses: Collective Bargaining Saves Lives (Targeted News Service)

 “Staffing is always the first issue that nurses bring up in negotiations, because without adequate staffing, we cannot provide the safe, appropriate care that every patient needs,” said Tammy Parsons, a registered nurse at Sparrow Hospital.
 “The ratios we negotiated with Sparrow are an example of how collective bargaining benefits everyone.
 Nurses have more time to provide the skilled care that patients need, and the hospital is receiving more opportunities and recognition for improved patient care.”